Sqeaky/CppFileToStringExperiments/README.md

 the execution ends.

 TellSeekRead is clearly a minimalistic and efficient way to read files, but it seems a bit verbose for the unitiated.
+CTellSeekRead is similar but seems slower on smalle files.
 It appears that anything using std::getline is somewhat optimized.
 Whatever checks it is doing have a negligible cost, but the line by line input and lack of optimization for whole file slurping hurt it.
 Something is happening with those ifstream_iterators to cause them to run slower than in linear time.
 I suspect that, on my system at least, that the construction of the stringstream has some cost or skipping straight to the read buffer is skipping some kind of optimization the ifstream uses, perhaps respecting blocksize or CPU cache size, regardless